atedja/yas/README.markdown

     hash[:comment] # nil

-### Symbolize Extension
+#### Symbolize

 Symbolize keys in your hash.
 This does not perform deep symbolize.
 See nested Attribute validation if you want deep symbolize.

+    symbolize true|false

+Example:

     class UserSchema < YAS::Schema
       symbolize true